tendermint/tendermint/docs/guides/kotlin.md

 /Library/Java/JavaVirtualMachines/jdk1.8.0_162.jdk/Contents/Home
 ```

-For Gradle installation please refer to [their official guide](https://gradle.org/install/).
+For Gradle installation, please refer to [their official guide](https://gradle.org/install/).

 ## 1.2 Creating a new Kotlin project